Welcome to the Website of

 2. Date and Time

-Please check with the Sacristan that the Church is available.
+Please check with the Sacristan /Secretary that the Church is available.
 Please confirm with the Priest the date and time of your wedding ceremony before making final arrangements for your reception.

 3. Marriage Preparation Course